Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Simulations of neuronal networks that do not violate Dale's law

-There is also another advantage in employing the above random variables.
-In direct simulations, most of the computational cost is due to the multiplication of synaptic weights and neuronal activities.
-However, the above set of synaptic weights takes only two values for each neuron.
-We can then compute the total inputs to the neurons simply by dividing the presynaptic neurons into two groups, summing up the neuronal activities in each group, and then multiplying the activities by one of the two synaptic weights.
-This considerably reduces the computational costs.
-With this trick, we integrate the model equations using the fourth-order Runge-Kutta algorithm \cite{galassi2002gnu} with discrete timesteps of size $\Delta t=0.05$.
-We use $N=10240$ for most of the results, except that we use $N=40960$ in Fig.\ref{figure_statistics_of_dynamics}(a)--(c), $N=20480$ in Fig.\ref{figure_statistics_of_dynamics} (d)--(i), and different values of $N$ in Fig.\ref{figure_readout_with_regular}(e),(f), Fig.\ref{size_dependence}, and Fig.\ref{figure_irregular_input}(c),(d).
-For smaller values of $N$($<10000$), we use $p=0.4$ to enhance the stability of the results.
+With these random synaptic weights, we integrate the model equations using the fourth-order Runge-Kutta algorithm \cite{galassi2002gnu} with discrete timesteps of size $\Delta t=0.05$ for Eq.(\ref{dynamical_equation}), and $\Delta t=0.02$ for Eq.(\ref{LIF_equation}).
+We use $N=10240$ for most of the results, except that we use $N=40960$ in Fig.\ref{figure_statistics_of_dynamics}(a),(b), $N=20480$ in Fig.\ref{figure_statistics_of_dynamics}(c),(d), $N=10000$ in Fig.\ref{figure_spiking} and \ref{stimulus-driven_LIF}, and different values of $N$ in Fig.\ref{figure_readout_with_regular}(c),(d), Fig.\ref{size_dependence}, and Fig.\ref{figure_irregular_input}(c),(d).
+For smaller values of $N$($<8000$), we use $p=0.4$ to enhance the stability of the results.
 Each direct simulation is performed using 16-cores of recent versions of Intel Xeon processors in parallel and takes a few hours--a few days.